Rokdim Im Kokhavim

-Rokdim Im Kokhavim (רוקדים עם כוכבים, "Dancing with Stars") is the Israeli version of the popular British TV show Strictly Come Dancing.
+Rokdim Im Kokhavim (רוקדים עם כוכבים, "Dancing with Stars") is the Israeli version of the British reality TV competition Strictly Come Dancing and is part of the Dancing with the Stars franchise.
 The show features local celebrities partnered with professional ballroom dancers, competing to be the most successful dancers in the contest.
-Each week the couple that gains the fewest votes from the show's judges and spectators is eliminated.
-Viewers vote for their favorites, in order to save them from elimination, via phone, SMS and online.
+Each week, the couple that gains the fewest votes from the show's judges and spectators is eliminated.
+Viewers vote for their favorites, to save them from elimination, via phone, SMS and online.
 Over 350,000 votes were cast on the show's 3rd-season finale.